• Skip to primary navigation

 4. Individually portioned.
 Like my mini cheesecakes, these are great for serving up single-serving-sized and feeding a crowd!

-5. Customizable, substitute strawberry sauce for the filling and top with macerated strawberries for a strawberry version!
+5. Customizable, substitute strawberry sauce for the filling and top with macerated strawberries for a strawberry cheesecake version!

 No-Bake Raspberry Cheesecake Layered Dessert Shooters